 The Park is open 10am to 7pm with last entry at 6pm.
 You may want to plan your ticket time around the shows (see below).
 Typically morning time the animals are most active.

 We booked an 11am ticket and we left the park around 3pm.
 The Park seemed pretty empty on the day we visited.
+Keep your eye on offers.
+You can currently book a 2-Park admission for $50.
+This allows you to visit Singapore Zoo and River Safari at $50 within 7 days.

 - Once Upon A River at Boat Plaza is on 11.30, 2.30 and 4.30pm.
 This is a very sweet show where you can see the capybaras, pelicans and beavers (all token feeding is suspended).